 Kivsyak non-permanent (Polydesmus inconstans Latz) has an elongated cylindrical brown or black segmented body with double trunk segments and many walking legs.
 Each double segment carries two pairs of legs and two pairs of ganglia.
 In length reach 50 mm.

-These insects living in orchid ground, at danger it coagulates in a ring and emits an unpleasant turpentine smell.
+These insects living in the soil of orchids, in case of danger, coils into a ring and emits an unpleasant turpentine odor.
 Leads a hidden lifestyle, hiding in the substrate.
-It reproduces by laying eggs, from which small, bright larvae, similar to adult individuals, emerge.
+Propagates by laying eggs, from which small, bright larvae resembling adult individuals emerge.

 Multiply flat (Polydesmus complanatus L.) it has a gray-brown segmented body with twenty flat shields on the dorsal surface.
 In length reach 2,5 cm.

 Symptoms.
-Kivsyaki and multiply - not the most dangerous pests of orchids.
-These pests that are found in the soil of orchids, feed, as a rule, with plant residues, but, multiplying in large numbers, are capable of causing significant damage to plants, damaging the growing tips of young roots, as well as seedlings.
+Kivsyaki and multilinks are not the most dangerous pests of orchids.
+These pests are found in orchid ground, they feed, as a rule, on plant residues, but, propagating in large quantities, are capable of causing noticeable harm to plants, damaging the growing tips of young roots, as well as seedlings.